EthanB57/awesome-cheatsheets/languages/java.md

                     aas[][];   // array of array of short Object[]        ao;        // array of Object
-    Collection<?>[] ca;  // array of Collection of unknown type
+    Collection<?>[] ca;  // array of Collection of unknown type **HashSet<> and HashMap<> are methods of Collections with similar but differing arguments and functions
 ```

 > DECLARATION OF ARRAY VARIABLE